The-Yerbas-Endeavor/yerbas.github.io/_pages/pools.md

 <div class="page-content">
   <div class="wrapper mb-32 m-auto">
     <h2>How can I mine Yerbas?</h2>
-    <p>Designed to be mined on readily available consumer-grade hardware, Yerbas uses a new algorithm known as KAWPOW.
-It’s designed to be Application Specific Integrated Circuit (ASIC) resistant and is designed to be efficient on consumer GPU hardware.</p>
+    <p>Designed to be mined on readily available consumer-grade hardware, Yerbas uses a new algorithm known as GhostRider.
+It’s designed to be Application Specific Integrated Circuit (ASIC) resistant and is designed to be efficient on consumer CPU hardware.</p>
     <p>To start mining YERB, you will first need to create a wallet and generate a wallet address that your YERB can be paid into.
 Next, choose a mining pool.</p>
-    <p>To learn how to mine, visit: <a href="https://yerbas.wiki/wiki/Mining" target="_blank" rel="noopener">https://yerbas.wiki/wiki/Mining</a></p>
+    <p>To learn how to mine, visit: <a href="https://wiki.yerbas.org/wiki/Yerbas" target="_blank" rel="noopener">https://wiki.yerbas.org/wiki/Yerbas</a></p>
     <p class="mb-8">Yerbas (YERB) is supported by the following mining pools:</p>
     <div class="flex flex-wrap">
       {% assign n = site.data.pools | size %}